sudara/melatonin_test_helpers/README.md

 REQUIRE_THAT (myAudioBlock, isFilledAfter(256));
 ```

-Starting with this sample, the block is filled and doesn't contain consecutive zeros.
+Passes if, starting with this sample, the block is filled and doesn't contain consecutive zeros.

-It's ok if sample 256 is zero (eg, start of a sine wave), we are just making sure we don't have consecutive zeros.
+If the sample specified is zero (eg, start of a sine wave) but there are no consecutive zeros, it'll pass.

+Fails if the block ends at the sample specified.

 ### isFilledBetween